Jeffreyz1129/Spotifycord/README.md

 ----

 The [index.js](https://github.com/SealedSaucer/Spotifycord/blob/main/index.js) is the main file. [server.js](https://github.com/SealedSaucer/Spotifycord/blob/main/server.js) prevents your repl from going to sleep.
-(If you have a replit hacker plan, then you can delete [this file](https://github.com/SealedSaucer/Spotifycord/blob/main/server.js) and paste this code inside the [index.js](https://github.com/SealedSaucer/Spotifycord/blob/main/index.js) file :
+(If you have a replit hacker plan or want to run the script locally, then you can delete [this file](https://github.com/SealedSaucer/Spotifycord/blob/main/server.js) and paste this code inside the [index.js](https://github.com/SealedSaucer/Spotifycord/blob/main/index.js) file :

 </br>